sampsyo/home/_drafts/opengl.md

 The next generation of graphics APIs---[Mantle][], [Metal][], and [Vulkan][]---clean up some of the mess by using a bytecode to ship shaders instead of raw source code.
 (Direct3D already uses a bytecode.)
-But even pre-compiling shader programs doesn't solve the fundamental problem: the *interface* between the CPU and GPU code is purely dynamic, so you can't reason statically about the whole, heterogeneous program.
+But pre-compiling shader programs is only cosmetic; it doesn't solve the fundamental problem: the *interface* between the CPU and GPU code is purely dynamic, so you can't reason statically about the whole, heterogeneous program.

 [glsl]: https://www.opengl.org/documentation/glsl/